Nepiki/Guides/Adventures-of-Dino-Riki-achievement-guide-roadmap.md

 Fly with MACHO RIKI to the end of Jungle Land!

 _Macho Riki is a hidden powerup that gives Riki his ultimate form, he will become very muscular and will throw versions of himself as projectiles.
-The power will end if you suffer damage and you can't carry this power to fight bosses.
+The power will end if you suffer damage, and you can't carry this power to fight bosses.
 To get this achievement you have to reach the stage 1 boss's lair as Macho Riki while flying.
 To fly you have to find another hidden powerup, the bird, which gives you the ability to fly by holding the jump button.
 Like the Macho Riki powerup, suffering damage will end it, as well as releasing the jump button._

 _On stage 1, there is 3 Macho Riki powerups and 4 bird ones, their locations are invisible so you're gonna have to hit their exact location to make them appear.
 The first bird tile is just before the first lily pad, shoot to the left of the speed tile powerup to make the bird appear, grab it then jump across the water, shortly after, you will see a line of three power blocks to the right, ignore them, instead go to the left side by the water and shoot to make the first Macho Riki powerup appear.
 Now that you have both powerups you can start flying right away and try to survive until the end of the stage to get the achievement._